bhartiy/learnsellacious/pages/28.settings/permissions/sellacious-importer/default.md

 ### Importer

-Now Sellers also be able to import thier products in sellaciosu marketplace, to enable this permissions component is added. these are the permissions in this respect-
+Now Sellers also be able to import their products in sellacious marketplace, to enable this permissions component is added.
+These are the permissions in this respect-

 **View All Import History**  Allow user to view all import history created by him and others.
 **View own Import History**  Allow user to view his own import history, created only by him.